Each freshmen academic day has 4 blocks (80 minute in length)

 - You can help quicken this process by contacting your current school and request documentation to be forwarded.

-- SSVT’s Special Education Coordinator, Katie Berry will contact parents to discuss student’s plan and transition as needed.
+- SSVT’s Special Education Coordinator, Katherine Berry will contact parents to discuss student’s plan and transition as needed.